AndreasHeger/CGATReport/doc/Reference.rst

       it defines the bin edges, including the rightmost edge, allowing for non-uniform bin widths.
       (From the :mod:`numpy` documentation)
-      If bins is of the format "log-X" with X an integer number, X logarithmig bins will be used.
+      If bins is of the format ''log-X'' with X an integer number, X logarithmig bins will be used.
+      If bins is ''dict'', then the histogram will be computed using a dictionary.
+Use this for large data sets, but make sure to round values reasonably.

       Examples::

 	 :bins: 100